 I had only a photo of the original sketch to reference for my build, which was not high enough resolution for me to vectorize.
 To compensate, I flattened the photograph digitally, printed it out, and traced the characters with tracing paper and artist's marker.
 This allowed me to fill in and clarify the artwork using my familiarity with the style.
 I then scanned my marker tracing and vectorized it in Adobe Illustrator.

 The concept sketch didn't depict a bezel or CPO, so I took creative liberty and designed one.
 I designed the bezel and CPO in about an hour on an airplane to get everything done in time for California Extreme 2017!

 I opted to use the release name Ms. Pac-Man in the artwork so that I could use a standard Ms. Pac-Man circuit board in the cabinet.

 Cabinet & Internals

-The wood cabinet itself was built new from black melamine and purchased from Scott Evans.
+The wood cabinet itself was built new from black melamine by Scott Evans.
 The cabinet runs original Pac-Man circuitry, with a rebuilt power supply and rebuilt Wells 4600 monitor.